-Public users can select a BSL and submit evidence for a challenge (including speed tests).
+Public users can select a BSL and take a speed test or submit evidence for a challenge without the need to register for an account.
 After selecting a BSL they can choose 'Take a Speed Test' or 'Report a Service Issue' from the Challenge Hub section.

-Taking Speed/Latency Tests
+Taking Speed/Latency Tests:

 When taking a speed test, users will be prompted to enter their contact information and select their service tier.
 Additionally, the user will click through several questions pertaining to the quality of their home network (mobile/wireless/wired network, current network bandwidth, and more).
-If the tested speed is considered insufficient, users will be guided to a screen to submit evidence.
-This evidence may be used to file a Speed/Latency, Technology, or Availability Challenge.
 The Challenge Navigator will automatically e-mail the user with a link to take another speed test until three speed tests have been taken to comply with BEAD guidance.